ABHIGYAN-MOHANTA/Hackathon-Speedrunner-Backend-v1.0.2/README.md

 ## Get Started
-make a .env file inside the config folder
+Make a .env file inside the config folder\
-    and enter the following details:
+    and enter the following details:\
         PORT\
         DATABASE_URI\
         CLOUD_NAME\